-Any professional being considered for the position of histocompatibility laboratory director who has not served in the role of laboratory director or clinical consultant at an approved OPTN histocompatibility laboratory within five years prior to the date of application must also provide one all of the following:
+Any professional being considered for the position of histocompatibility laboratory director who has not served in the role of laboratory dire1'prior to the date of application must also provide one all of the following:

-- Proof of certification by the American Board of Histocompatibility and Immunogenetics. - A portfolio of 50 cases, covered during the five years prior to the date of application, that demonstrates the professional's analytical skills, ability to recognize and resolve testing and interpretation issues, and instances when the applicant made recommendations for additional testing or clinical care. - Proof of active laboratory interaction with transplant professionals. - A letter from the applicant that describes all experience in immunology and clinical histocompatibility testing, including A a summary of time spent in the laboratory, technologies used, level of responsibility, and specific tasks performed. - A current curriculum vitae or resume. - Demonstrated knowledge of the fundamentals of immunology, genetics, and histocompatibility testing and this knowledge should be reflected by participation in transplant or clinical laboratory professional conferences and publications in peer-reviewed journals.
-An American Board of Histocompatibility and Immunogenetics Diplomat (ABHI D) certification is highly recommended. - 3.
+- Proof of certification by the American Board of Histocompatibility and Immunogenetics. - A portfolio of 50 cases, covered during the five years prior to the date of application that demonstrates the professional's analytical skills, ability to recognize and resolve testing and interpretation issues, and instances when the applicant made recommendations for additional testing or clinical care. - Proof of active laboratory interaction with transplant professionals. - A letter from the applicant that describes all experience in immunology and clinical histocompatibility testing, including A a summary of time spent in the laboratory, technologies used, level of responsibility, and specific tasks performed. - A current curriculum vitae or resume. - Demonstrated knowledge of the fundamentals of immunology, genetics, and histocompatibility testing and this knowledge should be reflected by participation in transplant or clinical laboratory professional conferences and or publications in peer-reviewed journals.
+An American Board of Histocompatibility and Immunogenetics Diplomat (ABHI D) certification is highly recommended.

 If a portfolio is submitted, the portfolio may be also reviewed by an OPTN approved accrediting agency as part of their application process.
-The portfolio must include: - 1.
+The portfolio must include:

 A log of 50 cases reviewed in each histocompatibility testing technique used in organ transplantation.
 Each case should include the date and a record identification number, along with a brief description and the testing technology used.
-A minimum of ten of these cases must include all the related worksheets and notes. - 2.
+A minimum of ten of these cases must include all the related worksheets and notes.

 Cases that demonstrate the applicant's analytical skills, including the ability to recognize and resolve difficult testing and interpretation issues.
 These cases should also include instances when the applicant made recommendations for additional testing or clinical care.